dykesb/dykesb-src/content/courses/sta312/index.md

 ### Stats Tutoring Center

-GVSU’s Stats Tutoring Center is both in-person and online this semester, starting Wednesday, September 1!
+GVSU’s Stats Tutoring Center is both in-person and online this semester, starting Wednesday, January 12!
 You can access the most up-to-date information on their website at https://www.gvsu.edu/tutoring/stats/.
 There you will find our current hours on both the Allendale (MAK A-2-101) and Pew (EC 608) campus, the hours of our virtual center as well as hours for help with R.
 They are hoping to have in-person hours on both campuses Monday–Thursday 10a-5p and Fridays 10a--2p in Allendale, but these hours may change.